-Learn about the common dental problems that may affect your little one's smile and what you should do if your baby is missing a baby tooth.
+Learn about the common dental problems that may affect your little one's smile and what you should do if your baby loses a tooth due to an injury.

 Your child should have a full set of baby teeth by the time he turns three.
 These teeth are just as important to your child's development and oral health so it is vital to take good care of these teeth, just as you would for adult teeth.

-Continue to care for these baby teeth by making sure that your child's teeth are brushed twice a day with a pea-sized amount of fluoridated toothpaste containing 1,000 parts per million (ppm) fluoride.
+Continue to care for these baby teeth by making sure that your child's teeth are thoroughly brushed twice a day, once in the morning and once at night, just before bed.

-Your little one will not be able to brush his own teeth properly, so mummy and daddy should still brush his teeth until he develops the dexterity to do so on his own—around the age of six.
-Don't forget to help your children floss as well!
+Your little one will not be able to brush his own teeth properly, so mummy and daddy should still brush his teeth until he develops the dexterity to do so on his own.
+Don't forget to help your child floss as well!

 Despite your best efforts to care for your child's teeth by practising good oral hygiene, it is not uncommon to run into some bumps along the way.
 Here are some common dental issues that you might come across.